 Closing out Fall Conference 2017 was an “Ask the Experts” panel, where any and every flexography-related question could be posed to a panel, which included Rory Marsoun of Esko, FTA Flexo Hall of Fame Member Jean Jackson, Jim Kulhanek of DuPont Advanced Printing, Carl Cecil of Flint Group and Paul Lancelle of Kodak.

 Gary Hilliard Memorial Golf Tournament

 This year’s Gary Hilliard Memorial Golf Tournament took place Oct.
 8—the day before Fall Conference 2017 began—at Gateway National Golf Links.
 Golfers hit the links for 18 holes, made new acquaintances and caught up with old friends, and paid tribute to one of FTA’s most devoted volunteers and supporters.

 Mark Andy, Inc. Facility Tour

-After wrapping up Wednesday, Fall Conference 2017 attendees had the opportunity to tour the facilities of Mark Andy, Inc. Conferees were transported to the company’s nearby Chesterfield, OH headquarters, shown around and provided a box lunch.
+After wrapping up Wednesday, Fall Conference 2017 attendees had the opportunity to tour the facilities of Mark Andy, Inc. Conferees were transported to the company’s nearby Chesterfield, MO headquarters, shown around and provided a box lunch.